Fractional shares trading becomes easier with the latest online trading technology.

-Fractional shares have proven to be an important innovation for the finance industry, namely online investing.
+Fractional shares trading has gained momentum over the last few years and has proven to be an important innovation for digital wealth management and online investing industries.
 When you think of a share, such as one stock of Apple (NASDAQ: AAPL), you likely think of a whole share.
 Each whole share, in turn, can be thought of as a slice of the company and its equity.
 Sometimes even one share is simply too large for an investor.
-Consider Apple, which is currently selling for roughly $180.
-With fractional shares you could buy a “slicee” of one Apple share, say 1/3rd of it, which would be worth roughly $60.

-Fractional shares allow people to invest in expensive stocks that they otherwise would not be able to, thus increasing opportunities for many investors.
+Fractional shares are a piece of a share from a stock.
+They allow people to invest in expensive stocks that they otherwise would not be able to, thus increasing opportunities for many investors and allow portfolio diversification.

-Fractional shares are often the result of stock splits, dividend reinvestment plans (AKA DRPs), and other corporate activities.
-Historically, it has been difficult to acquire fractional shares through traditional markets.
+Also known as dollar-based investing, Fractional Shares are often the result of stock splits, dividend reinvestment plans (AKA DRPs), and other corporate activities.
+Historically, it has been difficult to acquire fractional shares through traditional financial markets, since they cannot be bought or traded on the open market.
 However, an increasing number of brokers are now making it possible.
 The lower price point has opened the doors for more potential investors.

-Why We are Hearing About Fractional Trading Just Now
+Why You Are Just Now Hearing About Fractional Shares Trading

-Compared to traditional trading, fractional investing has only recently become popular.
+Compared to conventional stock trading, fractional shares investing has only recently become popular, thanks to brokerage technology advances.
 Up until recently, the technology and infrastructure simply didn’t exist.
 Dividing up shares adds some inherent complications, such as tracking ownership.
-As online training and online stock brokers have proliferated and grown, this created an opportunity for some of them to begin offering fractional shares.
+Brokerage technology has evolved and a lot of operations during trade life cycle have been automated.
+As online trading and online stock brokers have proliferated and grown, this created an opportunity for some of them to begin offering fractional shares trading.

 Market conditions have also provided much tailwind.
 Many of today’s hottest stocks are now very expensive.
 A single share of Google’s parent company Alphabet costs well over $1,000.
 Amazon (NASDAQ: AMZN) is trading north of $1,500.
 Netflix costs roughly $400.
 This is making it more difficult for less wealthy investors to invest.